X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission

 \subsubsection{The gas fraction in filaments}

-To explore if the soft X--ray emission is the result of either WCGM gas surrounding galaxies and/or WHIM gas inside filaments, we select the gas as a function of their location, namely inside filaments and inside subhalos.
-We consider gas located in filaments as gas cells enclosed within 2 Mpc/h around the filament spine \citep[which is a conservative value for the typical radial thickness of filaments based on their density profiles ][]{galarraga2020, Wang2024}.
-Notice that we exclude the gas cells from galaxies, defined as those inside twice the half mass radius of each galaxy with stellar mass $M_*>10^9 \ M_{\odot}/h$.
-The cosmic filaments are detected by using the T-REX algorithm on galaxies with stellar mass $M_*>10^9 \ M_{\odot}/h$ inside spheres of radius $10 \times r_{200}$ centered on each cluster \citep[similar to][]{gouin2021}.
+To explore whether the soft X--ray emission is the result of either WCGM gas surrounding galaxies and/or WHIM gas inside filaments, we selected the gas inside filaments and/or inside subhalos.
+We considered gas located in filaments to be gas cells enclosed within 2 Mpc/h around the filament spine \citep[which is a conservative value for the typical radial thickness of filaments based on their density profiles ][]{galarraga2020, Wang2024}.
+We excluded gas cells from galaxies, which are defined as those inside twice the half-mass radius of each galaxy with a stellar mass $M_*>10^9 \ M_{\odot}/h$.
+The cosmic filaments were detected with the T-REX algorithm in galaxies with a stellar mass $M_*>10^9 \ M_{\odot}/h$ inside spheres with a radius of $10 \times r_{200}$ centered on each cluster \citep[similar to][]{gouin2021}.